roachme/tman/README.md

 2. Now you're ready to create a project: `tman prj add test`
 3. Once task project is created you can fill it with tasks: `tman add test1`
 4. List all your task in current project: `tman list`
-5. Show the content of task: `tman cat test1`
+5. Show the content of task: `tman show test1`
+6. Sync with current task: `tman sync`
+7. Or quickly switch to previous task: `tman prev`

 ## ⇁  Tips